elmahio/documentation/docs/logging-to-elmah-io-from-logary.md

+---
+title: Logging to elmah.io from Logary
+description: Learn about how to set up logging to elmah.io from Logary.
+Add cloud logging and error monitoring to F# in a breeze with Logary and elmah.io.
+---

 [![Build status](https://ci.appveyor.com/api/projects/status/uf2n4l6a0tp7jq4p?svg=true)](https://ci.appveyor.com/project/haf/logary)
 [![NuGet](https://img.shields.io/nuget/v/Logary.Targets.Elmah.Io.svg)](https://www.nuget.org/packages/Logary.Targets.Elmah.Io/)
 [![Samples](https://img.shields.io/badge/samples-2-brightgreen.svg)](https://github.com/logary/logary/tree/master/examples)

 # Logging to elmah.io from Logary

 Logary is a semantic logging framework like Serilog and Microsoft Semantic Logging.
-Combining semantic logs with elmah.io are a perfect fit, since elmah.io has been designed with semantics from the ground up.
+Combining semantic logs with elmah.io is a perfect fit since elmah.io has been designed with semantics from the ground up.

-In this tutorial, we’ll add Logary to a Console application, but the process is almost identical with other project types.
+In this tutorial, we’ll add Logary to a Console application, but the process is almost identical to other project types.
 Create a new console application and add the elmah.io target for Logary:

 ```powershell fct_label="Package Manager"
 Install-Package Logary.Targets.Elmah.Io